 Twisp Pass Trail is a 15 mile out and back trail located near Twisp, Washington that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 Directions from Highway 20: Western Trailhead: Follow Bridge Creek Trail, Pacific Crest Trail, southward from Highway 20 (at State Creek) approximately three miles to the Twisp Pass Trail junction.